-During your consultation our surgeon will discuss the specific details of the procedure.
+During your consultation our surgeon will discuss the specific details of the procedure and provide a cost estimate.
 Your past medical history will be reviewed along with a physical examination.
 The surgeon will make specific recommendations concerning the procedure and approach.
 A rhinoplasty is generally an outpatient procedure.
 It can be performed either in our AAAASF accredited in office OR or in the outpatient area of the hospital.
 You should be able to return to work within 7 to 10 days, depending on the level of activity required for your job.
 We look forward to answering all of your questions and making sure you are an educated, confident patient when considering rhinoplasty.

 "Dr.Zwiren gave me the nose I wanted but didn't have even after 3surgeries from a"top"dr.I LUV Dr.Z!!"- P. / Kudzu / May 31, 2012